runyanjake/whitney/README.md

 ##### Grafana

 Grafana instance for Whitney.
 Creates a Grafana and Node-Exporter instance that interface with the Prometheus instance.
-Served at `www.grafana.whitney.rip`.
+Served at `grafana.whitney.rip`.

 ##### Minecraft

 Minecraft servers, dockerized.
 Emits metrics that are read by Prometheus, and shown in grafana.
 Responsible for spinning up the servers that run at `mc.whitney.rip` and `minecraft.whitney.rip`.
+Metrics are emitted for both servers to Grafana.

 ##### Node